davidovich/summon/README.md

 summon/summon.go).
 The library provides the command-line interface, so no coding is necessary in the asset repo.

-Summon also provides a boostrapping feature in the scaffold command.
+Summon also provides a bootstrapping feature in the scaffold command.

 > New in v0.13.0